crossplane/crossplane/design/design-doc-observe-only-resources.md

 - `FullControl`(Default): Crossplane will fully manage and control the external resource, including deletion when the CR is deleted (same as `deletionPolicy: Delete`).
-- `ObserveCreateUpdate`: Crossplane will observe and perform create and update operations on the external resource but will not make any deletions (same as `deletionPolicy: Orphan`).
+- `OrphanOnDelete`: Crossplane will orphan the external resource when the CR is deleted (same as `deletionPolicy: Orphan`).
 - `ObserveOnly`: Crossplane will only observe the external resource and will not make any changes or deletions.

-Please note while `ObserveCreateUpdate` may sound verbose, it accurately describes the actions that Crossplane will take on the external resource.
-This naming convention also focuses on what Crossplane will do, rather than what it won't do, making it more intuitive and extensible for future policy options, such as `ObserveDelete` or `ObserveCreateDelete`.

-As indicated above, `FullControl` and `ObserveCreateUpdate` policies will behave precisely the same as the deletion policies we have today, including keeping the default behavior the same.
+As indicated above, `FullControl` and `OrphanOnDelete` policies will behave precisely the same as the deletion policies we have today, including keeping the default behavior the same.
 We will introduce the new behavior with the `ObserveOnly` option, which would be pretty similar to what we have today to